 “You may have the wealth of a hundred harvests,” it said.

 “But something must be given before something is received.”

 The scarecrow took hold of the boy’s head, and with a small sickle carved a line around his crown, lifted the lid and scooped his brain and his eyes.
 His vision went black.
 Cool air blew into the cavity and whistled through his ears.

 The scarecrow removed its hat and lifted a fat bunch of red grapes from its cranium, its eyes emptied of their garnets.
 The sockets were paneless windows, into which nestled the boy’s blue eyes as they lowered with his brain into their new container.

-In turn, the boy’s head received the grapes; two bulbous members of the bunch filled his sockets and shone with juice in the yellow evening light.
+In turn, the boy’s head received the grapes; two bulbous members of the bunch filled his sockets and shone with dark juice in the yellow evening light.

 “Touch every leaf,” said the scarecrow.

 The boy set to work, blindly anointing each leaf with a sweet tear from his new eyes.